SidneyNemzer/codereview/mvp.md

 #### Using templated feedback

-All feedback may contain special templates, which are dynamically filled in before being presented to the user.
+All feedback may contain special templates, which are dynamically filled in before being presented to the user

-Some use cases of tempated feedback:

 ```javascript
 ces.newRule({